PlanatedLlama45/gun_datapack/README.md

 #### Glock 23
 - Gun Station: Plastic x1, Iron Nugget x2
 <br>

-P.S.
-To craft on a Gun Station you drop all the items onto it.<br>
-P.P.S.
-To use a Polymerizator you need to put a heat source under it (Fire, Lava, Lava Cauldron, Campfire, Soul Campfire, Magma)<br>
-P.P.P.S.
-If it says x(any) then all stacks should be equal during one craft<br>

 ### FAQ
 - To fill a magazine you hold it and press F